thradnea/onyx-manga-translator/README.md

 This tool is designed for readers and scanlation groups who need a fast way to get initial crude, but readable translations of their favorite series.

+Test runs with Jujutsu Kaisen and Blue Giant are inside the repo in the translations directory.

 ---

 ## Key Features